Of all the processed foods that can infiltrate our lives, one of the most addictive is refined sugar.

 Whole Summer Fruits

-Fresh berries and mango chunks are ideal frozen for later use in smoothies.
+Fresh berries, bananas and mango chunks are ideal kept frozen in small bags for later use in smoothies for convenience.

 Additionally, the whole dried fruits in our handcrafted Raw Food Pulse provide a delightful sweetness that satisfies hunger pangs and sweet cravings that may show up in between meals or throughout your day.